 Whether it’s appealing an academic misconduct, applying for special consideration, requesting a review of your marks or submitting a complaint, Student Assist Officers can help you along the way, and advocate on your behalf to the University.
 Visit the website for more information on how to approach any academic issues you might be having.

-To read more about their services, download forms and documents, or contact Student Assist for an appointment, head to uwastudentguild.com/get-support
+To read more about their services, download forms and documents, or contact Student Assist for an appointment, head to uwastudentguild.com/student-assist

 The Living Room